 The damages for a wrongful death case, which are outlined in Florida Statutes section 768.21, allow for the surviving family to receive the following:

-The surviving family member can recoup for the value of support and services which the deceased person provided
+- The surviving family member can recoup for the value of support and services which the deceased person provided

-The deceased person’s loss of companionship, guidance and protection
+- The deceased person’s loss of companionship, guidance, and protection

-You can also sue for recovery of any medical or funeral expenses that were paid on behalf of the deceased
+- You can also sue for recovery of any medical or funeral expenses that were paid on behalf of the deceased

-Loss of future earnings and/or lost wages
+- Loss of future earnings and/or lost wages

 Should you get an attorney involved?

-Having an attorney on your side who knows how to properly file a wrongful death case is key.
+Having an attorney on your side who knows how to file a wrongful death case properly is critical.
 The attorneys at the Lopez Law Group stand ready and willing to step in and assist if you or someone you know was killed due to someone else’s negligence.
 We can be reached at 727-933-0015.
-The longer you wait to file a wrongful death case the more it could impact your potential claim.
-Do not wait, call now.
+The longer you wait to file a wrongful death case, the more it could impact your potential claim.
+Do not wait; call now.
 Our consultations are always free.